ThibaultBee/StreamPack/README.md

     }
     ```

-2. Requests the required permissions in your Activity/Fragment.
+2. Request the required permissions in your Activity/Fragment.
 See the
    [Permissions](#permissions) section for more information.
-3. Creates a `MyService` that extends `MediaProjectionService` (so you can customize
+3. Create a `MyService` that extends `MediaProjectionService` (so you can customize
    notifications among other things).
-4. Creates a screen record `Intent` and requests the activity result
+4. Create a screen record `Intent` and requests the activity result

     ```kotlin
     MediaProjectionUtils.createScreenCaptureIntent(context = requireContext())
     ```

-5. Starts the service
+5. Start the service

     ```kotlin
     MediaProjectionService.bindService(